AtlasOfLivingAustralia/galah-R/README.md

 The ALA is a repository of biodiversity data, focussed primarily on observations of individual life forms.
-Like the Global Biodiversity Information Facility ([GBIF](https://www.gbif.org)), the basic unit of data at ALA is an *occurrence* record, based on the [‘Darwin Core’](https://dwc.tdwg.org) data standard.
+Like the Global Biodiversity Information Facility ([GBIF](https://www.gbif.org)), the basic unit of data at ALA is an occurrence record, based on the [‘Darwin Core’](https://dwc.tdwg.org) data standard.

+The `galah` package is named for the bird of the same name (**Eolophus roseicapilla**), a widely-distributed endemic Australian species.

 If you have any comments, questions or suggestions, please [contact us](mailto:support@ala.org.au).